 While foam rolling, when you hit a trigger point or tight spot, sit and work on that spot for 30 to 60 seconds as it slowly dissipates.
 Over time this will help restore the fascia to optimal health.

 4. Visit the sauna, especially after the gym

-Going to the sauna has always been popular, but thanks to emerging research pointing towards the health benefits, they’re more accessible and widely used than ever before.
+Going to the sauna has always been popular, but thanks to emerging research pointing toward the health benefits, saunas are more accessible and widely used than ever before.